ksc-fe/kpc/components/upload/demos/manually.md

 ## en-US

-you can close automatic upload through specifying `autoUpload` to `false` and  then calling `submit` function to Manual upload.
+You can close automatic upload through specifying `autoUpload` to `false` and  then calling `submit` function to Manual upload.

 ```vdt
 import Upload from 'kpc/components/upload';